LovelaceAcademy/Learn/_posts/2021-06-07-why-cardano.markdown

 The world is only just starting to understand the implications of Blockchain's disruptive technology and its decentralised socioeconomic movement some twelve and a half years after [Bitcoin's first block](https://www.blockchain.com/btc/block/00000000839a8e6886ab5951d76f411475428afc90947ee320161bbf18eb6048).
-Since then, the Blockchain industry has surpassed a $2 Trillion dollar market cap on the back of major advancements in its technological underpinnings, the mainstream adoption of cryptocurrencies as the frictionless payment rails of the internet, its acceptance as an inflation-hedge asset class with huge asymmetric potential, and the tremendous growth in the number of next generation products and services built on top of its infrastructure.
+Since then, the Blockchain industry has surpassed a $2 Trillion dollar market cap on the back of major advancements in its technological underpinnings, the mainstream adoption of cryptocurrencies as the frictionless payment rails of the internet, its acceptance as an inflation-hedge asset class with huge asymmetric potential, and the tremendous growth in the number of [next generation products/services](https://blockchainhub.net/web3-decentralized-web/) built on top of its infrastructure.

 To dig deeper on the technical foundations and benefits of Blockchain, please refer to our video [Making Sense of Blockchain](https://www.youtube.com/watch?v=ev75v-9LU5I) (we strongly recommend watching it on a large screen).

 ## Huge Opportunities Lie Ahead
 There has not been this level of opportunity since the early days of the internet.
-Never before has the entire world had equal access to a common financial layer, a trusted and resilient network of value not controlled by a central intermediary that is prone to corruption, mismanagement or exploitative behaviour.
-A global network powered by the people themselves, where anyone can have an economic identity with unfettered access to:
+Never before has the **entire** world had **equal** access to a common financial layer, a trusted and resilient network of value not controlled by a central intermediary that is prone to corruption, mismanagement or exploitative behaviour.
+A global network powered by the people themselves, where everyone can have an economic identity with unfettered access to:
  - Reliable and transparent financial services
  - Seamless global trade and commerce
  - Irrefutable recordkeeping of ownership and other key facts
  - An interconnected metaverse of platforms for gaming and interactive experiences

-Even with the explosion of innovation in this space it is still early days to be a builder or visionary.
-A simple investment might have achieved great returns in the beginning of this industry but far greater potential lie ahead for those delivering the Blockchain/[Web3](https://blockchainhub.net/web3-decentralized-web/)-powered products and services for the global audience of billions.
+Even with the explosion of innovation in this space it is still **early** days to be a builder or visionary.
+A simple investment might have achieved great returns in the beginning of this industry but far greater potential lie ahead for those delivering the [Web3-powered products/services](https://blockchainhub.net/web3-decentralized-web/) for the global audience of billions.
 The upfront investment in your time and resources to build on top of this new tech stack will yield enormous returns in the coming years.

 ## Why Build on Cardano